clementfarabet/neuflow/README.md

 # at this points, you just have wait 2 seconds that the ethernet
 # LEDs are back on (out of reset)

-# run the simplest demo, a loopback client, to verify your setup:
+# run the simplest demo, a loopback client, to verify your setup **:
 $ cd ../demos
 $ sudo qlua loopback.lua